ThreadDotRun/AtomicGameEngine/README.md

   ```

 ### `CoordinateSystem` 🗺️
-Manages entities and geometry on a hex grid.
+Manages entities and geometry on a hex grid, supporting up to 1000x1000 hexes.

 - **Constructor**:
   ```python